 (3) The Coast Guard or designated representative enforcing this section can be contacted on VHF Marine Band Radio, channels 13 and 16.
 The Captain of the Port can be contacted at (215) 271-4807.

 (4) The Captain of the Port will notify the public of any changes in the status of this security zone by Marine Safety Radio Broadcast on VHF-FM marine band radio, channel 22 (157.1 MHZ).

-Captain, U.S. Coast Guard, Captain of the Port Philadelphia.
+Commander, U.S. Coast Guard, Acting Captain of the Port Philadelphia.

 BILLING CODE 4910-15-P